Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/01-how-do-uniswap-oracles-work.md

 Instead, Uniswap V2 adds this end-of-block price to a single cumulative-price variable in the core contract weighted by the amount of time this price existed.
 This variable represents a sum of the Uniswap price for every second in the entire history of the contract.
+Smart contracts can measure this cumulative price variable at the beginning and end of any period to compute the time weighted average price for that period.

 ## Manipulation resistance

-The cost of manipulating a price for a measured time period can be roughly estimated as the cost of selling at the manipulated price for the entire period.
-For larger liquidity pools over longer time periods, this is impractical, as the cost usually exceeds the capital it secures.
+The cost of manipulating the cumulative price variable for a specific time period can be roughly estimated as the cost of selling at the manipulated price for the entire period.
+For larger liquidity pools and over longer time periods, this is impractical, as the cost typically exceeds the value of the attack.

 Other factors such as network congestion can reduce the cost of attack.
 For a more in-depth review of the security of Uniswap V2 price oracles, read the